 Disruptors are companies that change the traditional way an industry operates to a new and more effective way.
-To do so, they leverage the maximum potential of all four vectors and are extremely customer-oriented in the result.
+To do this, they engage the maximum potential of all four vectors aimed at the realization of the purpose through the ultimate customer-centricity.
 Very often, they are perceived as companies changing markets or even creating new markets through disruptive innovations.
-These are companies with culture that reinvent experience, offering something new that is much more convenient, efficient and enjoyable than the boring alternatives already available on the market.
+These are companies with purpose-driven culture that reinvent experience, offering something new that is much more convenient, efficient and enjoyable than the boring alternatives already available on the market.

-Disruptors see profit as the result of maximum user satisfaction, and as a result of realizing the meaning of the company mission that is focused on customers’ benefits.
+Disruptors see profit as the result of maximum user satisfaction, and as a result of realizing the purpose of the company that is focused on customers’ benefits.